DevriX/Easy-Image-Gallery/readme.txt

 The plugin ownership was transferred to DevriX.
 There are no functionality changes.
 We are going to work on a few version, adding some nice feature in the near feature, stay tuned! :)

 == Changelog ==

+= 1.5 =
+* Has been added separate menu for the plugin
+* Fix: Link to larger images

 = 1.4.3 =
 * Fix error on 404 pages about Trying to get property ‘ID’ of non-object